yichengup/ComfyUI-HyperLoRA/README.md

 Furthermore, HyperLoRA can also provide a good initialization for LoRA training.
 You can obtain a better ID LoRA with only about 50 steps of finetuning.

+## Disclaimer and Licenses
+Our code is under the GPL 3.0 license.
+You can use, modify, and distribute it, with derivative works also under GPL 3.0.
+Our models follow the CC BY-NC 4.0 license, allowing non-commercial sharing and adaptation with proper credit.
+Third-party models like SDXL, CLIP, and InsightFace are subject to their original licenses.

+This project aims to advance the field of generative AI.
+We disclaim any liability for misuse or unauthorized use of the code, models, or related materials.
+You must comply with all relevant licenses and laws when using this plugin.

 ## Citation
 If you find HyperLoRA useful in your research, please kindly cite our paper:
 ```bibtex